How to Sharpen Your Knives The RIGHT Way!

 - Electric sharpeners

 Most professionals recommend a sharpening stone for the best results.
 Though electric sharpeners make the job quick and easy, they also remove more steel than other methods, wearing away your edge and throwing the knife off balance.
+If you need ideas, check out our list of the best knife sharpeners here.

 How to Use a Stone

 A whetstone is an efficient, easy way to sharpen your knives.
 It’s not for serrated knives, however.
+High quality knives like the Shun Knives or some of the best butcher’s knives should only be sharpened with a stone.

 - Wet the stone by soaking it in water for 45 minutes.
 If your stone is an oil stone, skip the water bath and instead lubricate the stone as directed by the manufacturer.